 Proper allocation of inventory affects the speed of order performance as well as the shipping orders costs.
 For example, suppose you realize that laptop sleeves are via the rooftops in San Francisco and Chicago.
 In that case, storage space in or near these cities should allocate more inventory than storage space in further areas.

 Online shopping businesses bring retailers endless chances to thrive in the retail market.
-However, when the number of orders increases rapidly and more warehouses are built, retailers will have to face inventory allocations problems.
+However, when the number of orders increases rapidly and more warehouses are built, retailers will have to face inventory allocation problems.